Google Local Inventory Integration

 Feed returns “Authorisation Required”

-- Verify your username and password are correct
+• Verify Push username and password

-- Ensure you're using HTTP Basic Authentication
+• Ensure HTTP Basic Authentication is enabled

 Products not showing in local results